craigbsch/CS-320-Team-Z/README.md

 # UMass Nutritional Tracker

-UMass Nutritional Tracker is a Web app in construction.
-The finalized version will allow users to set basic nutrition goals.
-In addition a user may add meals from UMass dining halls.
+UMass Nutritional Tracker is a Webapp in construction.
+An improved version of the UMass Dining app, this seeks to be the premier app for students accessing dining information.
+It is constructed by web-scraping the dining site, and then filtering the data into a usable form for our users.

 ## Usage

-Currently this project is not usable as it is under development.
-Once finished a user should be able to login with UMass credentials, setup nutritional goals, and add meals to update the goals as well as look at progress.
+This project is not yet usable, as it is under development.
+Once finished a user should be able to login and create an account, setup nutritional goals, and add meals to update the goals as well as look at progress in a graph form (viewing their weight and calorie consumption over time, as well as other macronutrients).
 This is the most basic usable form.
 See roadmap for additional features we are considering.

 ## Roadmap